 - A new invoice comes in and is added to the task list for the first accounts person to route to the right department.
 This is done by simply adding an electronic stamp.

 - The invoice then automatically appears in the task list of each department supervisor.
-They could be spread across an office building, or even the country.
-After checking it and approving or rejecting it with a stamp, it then forces the process forward by deleting it from the supervisor’s task list and automatically replacing it in the task list of the next responsible person in the approval process or in the accounts department.
+They could be spread across an office building or even the country.
+After checking it and approving or rejecting it with a stamp, it then forces the process forward by deleting it from the supervisor’s task list and automatically replacing it in the task list of the next person in the approval process or accounts department.